nipy/nipype/doc/users/install.rst

   2008a or later

 SPM_
-  currently SPM5, SPM8 will be supported in version 0.2
+  SPM5 (SPM8 will be supported in version 0.2)